laxxe09/nionswift-plugin-basic-image-processing/README.rst

    ** Make sure to replace <YourUsername>

-Step 3: Move the nionswift_plugin file to the PlugIns folder:
+## Step 3: Move the nionswift_plugin file to the PlugIns folder:

 Take the nionswift_plugin file within the downloaded file from Step 1 and move it to the PlugIns folder.

 .. image:: images/MovetoPlugIn.png
    :alt: screencapture of moving the nionswift_plugin folder to the PlugIns folder
-   :width: 200px
+   :width: 500px
    :align: center

-Last Step: Run Nion Swift
+## Final Step: Run Nion Swift

 .. start-badges